ON A LUXURY CHARTER

 Hiring a luxury boat in Croatia to discover these unspoiled sites on a boat is a unique experience.
 Like the charming island of Dugi Otok, the largest of the Zadarine Archipelago, whose northern shores feature Sakarun, one of the top-rated seaside spots in the area with cobalt waters sheltered by pinewoods that reach out to the sea.
 Kolovaro, Borik, and Baton, one of the few sandy beaches of the area, are also worth visiting.

-A charter cruise in Croatia creates memorable experiences, discovering wonderful sites where nature is the main attraction.
+A Zadar Yacht Charter creates memorable experiences, discovering wonderful sites where nature is the main attraction.